Shades of orange: Orange (Crayola)

 Orange was one of the original colors formulated by Crayola in 1903.

 Other variations of orange

 Papaya whip

 The web color papaya whip is a pale tint of orange.
-It is a representation of the color that would result if mashed papayas were blended with vanilla ice cream, whipped cream, or yogurt.

 Peach

 The first recorded use of peach as a color name in English was in 1588.

 Light orange

 A light orange color was formulated for Crayola colored pencils.

 Apricot

 Apricot has been in use as a color name since 1851.

 Melon

 The color melon is a representation of the color of the interior flesh of a cantaloupe, the most commonly consumed melon.

 The first recorded use of melon as a color name in English was in 1892.

-In 1958, melon was formulated as one of the Crayola colors.
+In 1949, melon was formulated as one of the Crayola colors.

 Atomic tangerine

 Atomic tangerine was formulated by Crayola in 1990.

 (Atomic tangerine is supposed to be a fluorescent color, but there is no mechanism for showing fluorescence on a flat computer screen.)